Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Branching Flows

 \section{Branching Flows}

-In Generator Matching, conditioning on $Z$ ensures that the conditional process terminates at a sample from the data distribution, and can be used to control the properties of the conditional paths.
-For example, `minibatch optimal transport' flow matching \citep{tong2024improvinggeneralizingflowbasedgenerative} draws $X_0$ and $X_1$ jointly, attempting to minimize the distance between $x_0, x_1$ pairs.
-With Branching Flows, we make \emph{extensive} use of $Z$.
+In Generator Matching, conditioning on $Z$ ensures that the conditional process terminates at a sample from the data distribution, and can be used to control the properties of the conditional paths (e.g. `minibatch optimal transport' flow matching, \citet{tong2024improvinggeneralizingflowbasedgenerative}, which samples from coupled $X_0$ and $X_1$ jointly).
+With Branching Flows, we make \emph{extensive} use of $Z$, which we first describe in section \ref{sec:Z}, and then describe the conditional paths given $Z$ in section \ref{sec:condpaths}.

 At time \(t\) the state is an ordered list $X_t=(X_t^{(1)},\dots,X_t^{(L_t)})$ with variable length \(L_t\), where each element $X_t^{(i)}$ is a random variable on some space $\mathcal{E}$.
 An observation from the data distribution is $x_1=(x_1^{(1)},\dots,x_1^{(\ell_1)}) \sim q$, and a sample from the initial distribution is $x_0=(x_0^{(1)},\dots,x_0^{(\ell_0)}) \sim p$, where $\ell_0$ does not necessarily equal $\ell_1$.